-Employers such as town and parish councils that are able to participate in the LGPS via resolution.
+Designating Employers such as town and parish councils that are able to participate in the LGPS Employer via resolution.
 These employers can designate which of their employees are eligible to join the Fund.

 The annual rate at which future assumed cashflows (in and out of the Fund) are discounted to the present day.
 This is necessary to provide a funding target which is consistent with the present day value of the assets.
 A lower discount rate gives a higher target value, and vice versa.
-It is used in the calculation of the Primary and Secondary rates.
+It is used in the calculation of the Primary and employer are individually tracked, together with its Primary rate at each valuation.
+The actuarially calculated present value of all pension entitlements of all members of the Fund, built up to date.
+This is compared with the present market value of Fund assets to derive the deficit.
+It is calculated on a chosen set of actuarial assumptions.

+Secondary rates.
 An individual participating body in the Fund, which employs (or used to employ) members of the Fund.
-Normally the assets and funding target values for each employer are individually tracked, together with its Primary rate at each valuation.
-The actuarially calculated present value of all pension entitlements of all members of the Fund, built up to date.
-This is compared with the present market value of
+Normally the assets and funding target values for each